 The primary method of disposal at the Landfill (other than County Waste) shall be performed by rail.
 For purposes of this Section 2.10(e), “primary method” means eighty percent (80%) or more of tonnage of Waste delivered to the Landfill on an aggregate basis per year.
 Company shall ensure that the Landfill is accessible by rail car and shall be responsible for all costs and expenses incurred in connection with such access.
 Such access shall be subject to all applicable Governmental Requirements.

-Company shall not permit commercial trucks, including trucks operated by or on behalf of Company, to deliver Waste to the Landfill unless the County has approved the routes such trucks will take to the Landfill; and such trucks shall only access the Landfill through such approved routes.
+Company shall permit commercial trucks, including trucks operated by or on behalf of Company, to deliver Waste to the Landfill.

 Private cars and pickup trucks shall not be permitted to dispose of Waste at the Landfill.